 The crew should grab the line with his hand and raise it up over his head to get the bait back up on the surface.
 Just make sure you don’t have any wraps around your hand or that the rest of the line isn’t tangled around your body, your fighting chair or your charter party.

 If the fish comes back up behind the bait, you can drop it right back into its mouth.
-The hand-feeding gets it back into place real fast, and gets the line up high to where the angler, captain and deckhand can watch it.
+The hand-feeding gets it back into place really fast – gets the line up high to where the angler, captain and deckhand can watch it.
 You can actually drop a bait right back into the mouth of a trailing marlin if you are alert.

-What happens if the fish still doesn't come back up in that bait?
+What happens if the fish still doesn’t come back up for that bait?
 Dump the spool.
 Let the bait sink instead of trying to keep bringing it back up into the spread.
 Drop it back for a count of ten, so the bait acts like a stunned fish waiting to be eaten.
-A lot of crew will pull that bait in to see what's happened to it, but remember that nine out of ten times that fish is still trailing back there.
+A lot of crewmen will pull that bait in to see what’s happened to it, but remember that nine out of ten times, that fish is still trailing back there.